djkeu/web_apps/index.md

 Done: Create a form for making new posts
 ToDo: and another for editing existing posts. p.418
+    (ToDo: get rid of linked titles in index.html)
 ToDo: Fill in your forms to make sure they work.

 # Setting up user accounts, p.421